dosadczuk/dom-router/README.md

 ### `data-router-page-fallback`

-Marks page as fallback when no page is matching URL.
+Marks page to be a fallback when no page is matching URL.

 ```html
 <!-- path name and fallback -->